HOME - Introduction

 For more information, please see HOME - The Devices List and HOME - Health Monitoring.

-Device Settings
+Device Configuration

-The settings for an individual device can be viewed and edited from the 'Device Details' tabs.
+The settings for an individual device can be viewed and edited from the 'Device Details' pages.
 These are opened by clicking on the device label (1) from the main 'Devices' list.
 Then choose a menu tab (2) to open each page of settings.

 The available settings vary depending on the device type.
 For more information, please see HOME - Device Settings.

 The physical connections are made via the device's network interface cards (NICs).
-The IP senders and receivers are either pre-defined according to the device configuration, or created manually using New Sender / New Receiver.

-Depending on the device, up to four stream essence types are supported: video, audio, metadata and GPIO.
+Depending on the device, up to four stream essence types are supported: video, audio, metadata and GPI/O.

 The easiest way to manage the connections is from HOME's 'Stream Routing' page.
 From here, you can connect a device's sender(s) to any receiver on the network.
 Or, connect any incoming stream to the device's receiver(s).